-Here and there, the Chinese currency, called renminbi or yuan, may be accepted as payment in large supermarket chain stores, but the exchange rate is poor.
+Renminbi or yuan may be accepted as payment in large supermarket chain stores throughout Hong Kong, but the exchange rate is poor, trading at a 20% loss over Hong Kong dollars.
 Shops that accept yuan will display a sign at their register or in the window.

 More About Chinese Currency

-The Chinese currency, called renminbi, literally translates to mean "the people's currency."
+The Chinese currency, called renminbi (RMB) literally translates to mean "the people's currency."
 Renminbi and yuan are used interchangeably.
 When referring to the currency, it is often called "the Chinese yuan," much like how people say, "the American dollar."
-It can also be referred to as its abbreviation, RMB.

 Hong Kong and China Economic Relationship

 Although Hong Kong is officially part of China, it is politically and economically a separate entity and Hong Kong continues to use the Hong Kong dollar as its official currency.